MajorZiploc/tooling_notes/dev/gamedev/godot/notes.md

   Roughness -- green channel
   Metallic -- blue channel

+#### Mesh Outline -- typically black outline around a toon shaded mesh like borderlands

+make .glb temp editable
+select the mesh in the scene and top_menu Mesh -- Select 'Create Outline Mesh...' with a 'Outline Size': around 0.007 copy paste the new mesh out of the .glb file and close the .glb WITHOUT saving the file paste the mesh into your models scene in a Node3D group called 'outlines' for organization and easy select of the outlines

 ## CollisionShape

 NOTE: if you copy and paste, you need to right click the Shape property of the node and make unique